sumitsinha2000/document-a11y-acclerator/documentation/INITIALIZATION_FIX_SUMMARY.md

    - Toast should appear in top-right corner
    - Confirm dialogs should work when triggered

-3. **Verify groups handling:**
+3. **Verify projects handling:**
    - Navigate to Upload page
    - Should see group selector
    - If backend is unavailable, should see friendly error message
-   - If backend is available, should fetch and display groups
+   - If backend is available, should fetch and display projects

 ## Next Steps

-### To Enable Groups Functionality
+### To Enable Projects Functionality

 1. Deploy your backend API (see BACKEND_SETUP_REQUIRED.md)
 2. Set `VITE_API_URL` environment variable in Vercel